Number 121

 My goal is to run all of the science fiction Jet Powers stories in sequence.
 An issue of Jet contained three stories starring the title hero, and a separate story featuring a character called Space Ace.
 Powell didn't draw the Space Ace stories, but I'm going to feature them anyway.
 The last two in the series were drawn by none other than Al Williamson, so that alone makes them worth a look.

-Jet Powers is represented in this first story as being a lone genius/inventor/scientist, living in a mesa laboratory somewhere in the Southwest U.S. He also wears tight clothes, including a shirt with an atomic symbol--I guess so we'll know he's a scientist!--and knee-high boots.
+Jet Powers is represented in this first story as being a lone genius/inventor/scientist, living in a mesa laboratory somewhere in the Southwest U.S. He also wears tight clothes, including a shirt with an atomic symbol so we'll know he's a scientist, and knee-high boots.
 With his white hair he looks a bit more mature than most comic book heroes.

 This story sets up a hero, a super villain (yet another racist Fu Manchu-styled Asian villain, replete with green, leering, hideous face), and a beautiful female assistant, in a short but action-packed 10 pages.**

 I originally read the first two issues of Jet in reprint form in the late 1950s, when they were republished by I.W.
-Comics as Jet Powers #'s 1 and 2, part of a series of three-to-a-bag comic book reprints.
-I was really taken by the artwork and the energy of the writing, as well as the science fiction elements of the strip.
+Comics as Jet Powers #'s 1 and 2.
+I was really taken by the artwork as well as the science fiction elements of the strip.
 When I had my chance to buy the original issues in the mid-1970s I jumped at it, even though I recall I paid $15 apiece for the four issues, which was the most I had ever paid for comic books up until that time.
-Ah, how times--and prices--have changed…
+How times — and prices — have changed…

 *Previous Pappy's Bob Powell postings are "The Shrunken Skull" in Pappy's #35, "The Man In The Hood," in Pappy's #90, and "Twice Alive," in Pappy's #110.